-Since he’s empowered by The Other, Modred doesn’t follow the normal structure of the Magic Ranks expounded ‘pon in yon Guide to Marvel Magic.
+Since he’s empowered by The Other, Modred doesn’t follow the normal structure of the Magic Ranks expounded ‘pon in yonder Guide to Marvel Magic.

 Mystic entity connection

-See also the Guide for Mystic Entity Connections.
-Ashtoreth boosts Neutralize (hostile magical effects only), Air Control and probably Exorcism and other effects that “burn away” impure magic.
-The effects receive a +1 AP boost beyond the normal Connection bonus if the caster can directly see the Sun, but are penalised by 2 APs if they can’t.
+Ashtoreth boosts Neutralize (hostile magical effects only), Air Control – and probably Exorcism and other effects that “burn away” impure magic.
+The effects receive an additional +1 AP bonus if the caster can directly see the Sun, but are penalised by 2 APs if they can’t.

-Ashtoreth is simply a Hellenized variant over “Ishtar”.
+“Ashtoreth” is simply a Hellenizedmade Greek or Hellenistic in form or character variant of “Ishtar”.
 However :

-- In the Marvel Universe one should be wary of names as it is common for demons and other mystical entities to ride the coattails of others by claiming a name associated with them.
-Ashtoreth (or Astoreth) might thus be completely different entity from Ishtar
+- In the Marvel Universe one should be wary of names.
+It is common for demons and other mystical entities to ride the coattails of others by claiming a name associated with them.
+Ashtoreth (or Astoreth) might thus be completely different entity from Ishtar.

 - This is especially likely since Ishtar (going by an older name, “Inanna”) is documented in the Marvel Universe as having been tricked into degenerating into a demon.
-She clashed with Hellstrom and lived in the Underworld, so links with the Sun are… improbable
+She clashed with Hellstrom and lived in the Underworld.
+Therefore links with the Sun are unlikely.

-He could affect an entire crowd, but it can be done with horse-trading Limitations (only to affect memories people would prefer to see edited, -3, balanced by an Area of Effect) and the player could always bullshit something about the spell drawing energy from Stonehenge or the crowd being weakened by the magical transfixation they’d just been through.
+He could affect an entire crowd.
+But it can be done with trading APs for Limitations (only to affect memories people would prefer to see edited, -3, balanced by an Area of Effect).
+And the player could always bullshit something about the spell drawing energy from Stonehenge or the crowd being weakened by the magical transfixation they’d just been through.